bbauska/ibm-intermediate-web-dev/README.md

 success.

 The first factor is conversion rate.
-This metric is crucial for a business\'s success as it indicates that the target audience completes the actions you want them to perform, such as purchasing a product, subscribing to a newsletter, registering for a webinar, or downloading a step-by-step guide.
+This metric is crucial for a business&apos;s success as it indicates that the target audience completes the actions you want them to perform, such as purchasing a product, subscribing to a newsletter, registering for a webinar, or downloading a step-by-step guide.
 The higher the conversion rate, the faster the